pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

    .. method:: Document._getOLRootNumber()

-      PDF documents only:  Return XREF number of the /Outlines root object (this is **not** the first outline entry!).
+       Return XREF number of the /Outlines root object (this is **not** the first outline entry!).
 If this object does not exist, a new one will be created.

       :rtype: int
       :returns: XREF number of the **/Outlines** root object.

 .. rubric:: Footnotes

 .. [#f1] If a page has multiple contents streams, they are treated as being one logical stream when the document is processed by reader software.
-A single operator cannot be split between stream boundaries, but a single **instruction** may well be!
-E.g. for invoking the display of an image, a complete instruction may look like ``q a b c d e f cm /imageid Do Q``.
-In this example, any single of these items (PDF notation: "lexical tokens") is completely contained in one stream, but ``q a b c d e f cm`` may be in one and ``/imageid Do Q`` may be in the next one.
+A single operator cannot be split between stream boundaries, but a single **instruction** may well be.
+E.g. invoking the display of an image looks like this: ``q a b c d e f cm /imageid Do Q``.
+Any single of these items (PDF notation: "lexical tokens") is always contained in one stream, but ``q a b c d e f cm`` may be in one and ``/imageid Do Q`` in the next one.
 .. [#f2] Note that ``/Contents`` objects (similar to /Resources) may be **shared** among pages.
-If you change a contents stream, this will affect all pages referencing the same object.
-To avoid this,use :meth:`Page._cleanContents` **before** making your changes.
+A change to a contents stream may therefore affect other pages, too.
+To avoid this: (1) use :meth:`Page._cleanContents`, (2) read the ``/Contents`` object (there will now be only one left), (3) make your changes.
 .. [#f3] Resources objects are inheritable.
 This means that many pages can share one.
 Keeping a page's ``/Resources`` object in sync with changes of its ``/Contents`` therefore may require creating an own ``/Resources`` object for the page.
-This can achieved by either specifying the ``clean`` option when saving, or by invoking :meth:`Page._cleanContents`.
+This can best be achieved by using ``clean`` when saving, or by invoking :meth:`Page._cleanContents`.